-For more information, refer to the "MetaData" topic in the Unattend.chm help file included in the Windows AIK.
+For more information, refer to the MetaData topic in the Unattend.chm help file included in the Windows AIK.

-XML File Processing in the HPCA OS Manager
+XML File Processing in HPCA

 The unattend.xml file that you publish is overlaid on top of any unattend.xml file that is present in the image that was published.